Reliable fairness auditing with semi-supervised inference: Methods

+The key challenge in an imputation-based approach is balancing robustness with efficiency.
+The imputations must be constructed in such a way that the Infairness estimator is consistent for its target while also yielding precision gains from the unlabeled data.
+A fully nonparametric method achieves both goals, but generally does not perform well when the dimension of $(S, \bW\trans)\trans$ is moderate due to the curse of dimensionality \citep{chakrabortty_efficient_2018, tan2025efficient}.
+We therefore propose to impute $Y$ within each group by fitting the \textit{working} model

-where $\mathcal{B}_a = \mathcal{B}_a(S, \bW)$ is a finite set of basis functions of fixed dimension that includes an intercept, and $g(\cdot):\mathbb{R}\to [0, 1]$ is a specified smooth monotone function such as the expit function.
-We detail the choice of basis in Section \ref{sec:basis}.
-We propose to estimate $\btheta_{a}$ from the labeled data with $\bthetahat_{a}$, which is the solution to
+where $\mathcal{B}_a = \mathcal{B}_a(S, \bW)$ is a set of basis functions of fixed dimension and $g(\cdot):\mathbb{R}\to [0, 1]$ is a specified smooth monotone function such as the expit function.
+The basis expansion can include nonlinear and interaction effects to achieve a flexible representation of $\E( Y \mid S, \bW, A = a)$ and can also be carefully designed to ensure consistency of the Infairness estimator.
+With respect to the former, we suggest using flexible spline models and study the practical impact of the choice of basis in our empirical studies in Section \ref{s:sim}.
+With respect to the latter, we propose to estimate $\btheta_{a}$ from the labeled data with $\bthetahat_{a}$, which is the solution to